The Importance of Air Pressure Stabilisers within Operating Theatres

 Health Technical Memorandum 03-01 and Health Building Note 04-01

 The Health Technical Memorandum 03-01 (HTM 03-01) and Health Building Note 04-01 (HBN 04-01) detail the standards for heating and ventilation requirements in healthcare environments.
 These guidelines include design, installation and specialised technology – such as air pressure stabilisers – required in a healthcare environment.
 Health Building Note 04-01 applies specifically to acute and isolation rooms in a healthcare facility.
 Applicable to new and existing healthcare buildings, the ventilation requirements include:

 - Creating a safe and comfortable environment for patients and staff.

 - Making provision for specialised ventilation in places such as operating theatres, critical care areas and isolation units.
 Specialised ventilation refers to and includes air pressure stabilisers within a clean room environment.
 Clean rooms can be defined as any room in which special care must be taken to keep the air and surfaces free of contaminants.

 Parameters used to evaluate the efficacy of an operating theatre’s ventilation system include:

-- The concentration of contaminated microbes or colony-forming units in the air.
-Room pressure and pressure differential testing must be undertaken annually to verify that the operating theatres and clean room environments meet the approved HTM 03-01 and HBN 04-01 standards.
+- Room pressure and pressure differential testing must be undertaken annually to verify that the operating theatres and clean room environments meet the approved HTM 03-01 and HBN 04-01 standards.

 - Temperature control in the operating theatre.
 Correct temperatures promote concentration and hypothermic temperatures increase the risk of infection.